About the Test

 - Loose, frequent bowel movements

-TSH is also used to evaluate patients who are suspected to have other thyroid disorders, such as goiter, thyroid nodule, thyroid cancer, Graves’ disease, or Hashimoto’s thyroiditis.
+TSH is also used to evaluate you if you are suspected to have other thyroid disorders, such as goiter, thyroid nodule, thyroid cancer, Graves’ disease, or Hashimoto’s thyroiditis.
 These disorders can cause hypothyroidism or hyperthyroidism.

-Screening with TSH for hypothyroidism in adults is controversial.
-Screening means testing in the absence of symptoms.
-It is most beneficial when early detection and treatment of disease helps people avoid subsequent medical problems.
+Screening — testing without symptoms — with TSH for hypothyroidism in adults is controversial.
+It is most beneficial when early detection and treatment of disease help you avoid subsequent medical problems.
 Some organizations, such as the American Association of Clinical Endocrinology, the American Thyroid Association, and the Endocrine Society, favor routine screening for thyroid problems in adults without symptoms.

-Other experts favor screening only adults who are at increased risk of thyroid disorders, such as people with autoimmune disorders or a family history of thyroid disease.
+Other experts prefer screening only adults who are at increased risk of thyroid disorders, such as if you have autoimmune disorders or a family history of thyroid disease.
 The United States Preventive Services Task Force does not recommend screening for adults who are not pregnant.
-This task force believes there is not enough evidence that early detection of thyroid disease results in better outcomes for patients.
+This task force believes there is not enough evidence that early thyroid disease detection results in better patient outcomes.

 Because thyroid disorders can complicate pregnancy, screening with a TSH test during pregnancy is recommended for some women.
 Pregnant women without symptoms of thyroid problems may be screened if they: